Parents are now able to access direct support for their child by referring them into the safe hands of our Child and Family Counselling Team.

 There is a charge for each session, however there are some opportunities for funding so please do call us to discuss.

 Who do we contact?

-If you are worried about your child and would like to talk to us further, please email Sarah or call our Self-Referral Hotlineon 01268 947061 and leave a message.
+If you are worried about your child and would like to talk to us further, please email Sarah who will be pleased to help.

-Take a moment to read about the experience one of our parents had with us:
+Take a moment to read about the experiences two of our parents have shared with us: